 How come?
 And if they’re so special, shouldn’t they be all over the place?

 - Baru seeds come from literally the middle of nowhere, and most locals only started paying serious attention to them some 15 years ago.
 Even though the seeds have had several scientific articles published on them all over the world since the 80’s, these resources were not easily available not even in Academia, as access to the internet was restrained to large urban areas.

-- It’s especially easy to ignore the baru fruits.
+- It’s easy to ignore baru fruits.
 They blend in perfectly with their environment, in a place where other much more attractive fruits grow, such as pequi, mangaba, and wild cashews.
 The seeds are hard to extract, and unattractive next to those foods.
 Why bother?

 - Until 15 years ago there was barely any infrastructure in the Cerrado to process and export them.
-Only now there are proper roads to transport them, farms producing their very first crops, and machinery to optimize their extraction.
+Only now there are proper roads to transport them, communities organized around them, and machinery to optimize their extraction.

 That’s why baru seeds haven’t been a thing yet.
 They were just ignored this whole time, for many reasons.
 A buried gemstone, waiting to be uncovered – hopefully in time to save the Cerrado.